 She glanced at him and shrugged again.
 "Uh, no. Not exactly.
 I mean, my shoulder hurts, yeah, but.
 Um.
 I, uh, I think I'm getting my period."

-Author's Note the Fifth: Everything in this chapter, starting from the phrase "Louise Fulford glanced back at Alex...," and ending with "…five hours later." was written with "The Suicide Mission", by Jack Wall and the London Philharmonic Orchestra, from the soundtrack of Mass Effect 2, playing in the background on constant repeat..
+Everything in this chapter, starting from the phrase "Louise Fulford glanced back at Alex...," and ending with "…five hours later." was written with "The Suicide Mission", by Jack Wall and the London Philharmonic Orchestra, from the soundtrack of Mass Effect 2, playing in the background on constant repeat.
 If you ever need to write something that involves a desperate struggle between life and death, righteous fury, and a roaring rampage of revenge, I heartily suggest this piece of music.

-Author's Note the Sixth: No, its not a quote from the Bible. and no, I am not misatributing it.
-Despite the fact that, in Pulp Fiction, Jules Winfield claims he is quoting Ezekiel 25:17, the actual Ezekiel 25:17 reads "I will carry out great vengeance on them and punish them in my wrath.
+As for the page quote, no, it's not a quote from the Bible. and no, I am not misattributing it.
+Even though, in Pulp Fiction, Jules Winfield claims he is quoting Ezekiel 25:17, the actual Ezekiel 25:17 reads "I will carry out great vengeance on them and punish them in my wrath.
 Then they will know that I am the LORD, when I take vengeance on them."
-So you see, the quote from Pulp Fiction isn't from the Bible at all.
+So, you see, the quote from Pulp Fiction isn't from the Bible at all.

 After my first performance as a stage magician, when I was 11, my grandfather bought me a membership and I've been a member ever since even though I retired as a performing magician after High School.
-When I am in Los Angeles, I make a point of going to the Magic Castle and doing a quick card routine, a mentalist routine, a cup and balls trick, or even the occasional clack-clack routine (a series of coin tricks) for any tourists that are visiting that day.
-Even though I am no longer a performer, I love stage magic and if I can make someone smile with it, all the better.
+Before the car accident that disabled me, I would often make a point of going to the Magic Castle whenever I was in Los Angeles and doing a quick card routine, a mentalist routine, a cup and balls trick, or even the occasional clack-clack routine (a series of coin tricks) for any tourists that are visiting that day.
+Even though I can no longer do these tricks, I still love stage magic.